 In addition, there is a new attribute on the organization entity, Organization.QuickFindRecordLimitEnabled.
 When this Boolean attribute is true, a limit is imposed on quick find queries.
 If a user provides search criteria in quick find that is not selective enough, the system detects this and stops the search.
 This supports a faster form of quick find and can make a big performance difference.

 |Don’t retrieve all attributes in a query because of the negative effect on performance.
 This is particularly true if the query is used as a parameter to an update request.
 In an update, if all attributes are included this sets all field values, even if they are unchanged, and often triggers cascaded updates to child records.|

 There are two additional ways to create queries to retrieve records from Microsoft Dynamics CRM.
 FetchXML, the proprietary Microsoft Dynamics CRM query language, can be used to perform some queries by using XML-based queries.
-For more information, see Build Queries with FetchXML.
+For more information, see Build queries with FetchXML.
 You can also use .NET Language-Integrated Query (LINQ) to write queries.
-For more information about LINQ, see Build Queries with LINQ (.NET Language-Integrated Query).
+More information: Build queries with LINQ (.NET language-integrated query).

 To save a query, you can convert it to FetchXML by using the QueryExpressionToFetchXmlRequest and save it as a saved view by using the userquery entity.

 In This Section

 Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online